victorqribeiro/monteCarlo/README.md

 ## About

 Draw an image, run the monte carlo method to calculate it's area.
 Increase or decrese the number of samples used in the simulation.
 I have written a similar code that runs the simulation several times and get the mean of them all.
 I like this one better.
+The canvas is 500x500 pixels.
+So, if you color it all and click solve, you should get a result of 250000 pixels.

 ## How to use it